Most married couples without children think they don't need life insurance, but many of them could benefit from it.

 With all of that out of the way, you're probably wondering which type of life insurance you and your partner should purchase.

-Term Life Insurance—As its name suggests, this kind of life insurance covers for you a set period (or "term") of time.
+Term Life Insurance covers for you a set period (or "term") of time.
 In most cases, this means 10 or 20 years, although some people buy term policies that are as short as one year and others buy ones that last 30 years or more.

 Anyway, these policies only pay out a benefit if you (assuming you're the insured) pass away during the term.
 If you don't, all of their value vanishes.

-Whole Life Insurance—This form of life insurance, on the other hand, is more of a long-term investment.
+Whole Life Insurance is more of a long-term investment.
 In fact, many people continue to pay their whole life premiums until they pass away—after which, the value that has accumulated in their plans is paid out to beneficiaries.

-While you're living, by the way, you can borrow from the amount that's been built up in your whole life (also sometimes called permanent or "cash value") insurance policy, much like you can with a 401(k).
+While you're living you can borrow from the amount built up in your whole life insurance policy.

 As for whether one of these products will serve you and your spouse better than the other, most financial experts are likely to point you toward term life insurance, and for a couple of reasons.